Apochrosi/Modding-Requests/README.md

 	playable = { has_global_flag = game_started }

 14 - Custom namelist useable in create_leader event

 Would it possible to have the create_leader use a specified namelist when it genereates a leader.
 This would make it possible to let the name list be in charge of choosing a name for the leader instead of us having to clone the whole create_leader sequence for each new name we want randomize.

 15 - Let TRAIT_MODIFICATION_BASE_COST, TRAIT_MODIFICATION_COST_MULT and similar values be given to all species archetypes.

-The next few issues has to do with the NSpecies part of the defines.
+The next few issues has to do with the NSpecies part of the defines.txt file.

 Currently in the game all of these values are divided into two types, those used by artificial species and those used by non-artificial species.
 The problem lies with fact that if you try to implement a new species into the game it will have to share these values with one of those groups instead of belonging to its own.

+In other words species in Stellaris are in the code either considered an artificial species ( robots, machines) or a non-artificial species ( biological, lithoid).
+Whenn creating a new species type you will have to choose which of those two categories the species will be considered a part of.
+This choice has multiple affects on how the species intereacts with features for those two species types.
+It is also not possible to create a third category.

-Currently in the game these values here: "TRAIT_MODIFICATION_BASE_COST", "TRAIT_CLIMATE_MODIFICATION_COST", "TRAIT_MODIFICATION_COST_MULT", "MODIFICATION_COST_MULT" are used for all species except for robots and machines which instead use: "ROBO_TRAIT_MODIFICATION_BASE_COST", "ROBO_TRAIT_MODIFICATION_COST_MULT", "ROBO_MODIFICATION_COST_MULT".
+Currently in the game the values; "TRAIT_MODIFICATION_BASE_COST", "TRAIT_CLIMATE_MODIFICATION_COST", "TRAIT_MODIFICATION_COST_MULT", "MODIFICATION_COST_MULT" are used for all species except for robots and machines which instead use: "ROBO_TRAIT_MODIFICATION_BASE_COST", "ROBO_TRAIT_MODIFICATION_COST_MULT", "ROBO_MODIFICATION_COST_MULT".

 What I would like to see is these defines here being opened up a bit more and make it possible for us modders to create custom entries for these values that affect certain species.
 What I mean by that is that I would like for each list of these tags should affect a specific species archetype. we could thus have a BIOLOGICAL_TRAIT_MODIFICATION_BASE_COST and a LITHOID_TRAIT_MODIFICATION_BASE_COST at the same time one for species classes with the BIOLOGICAL archetype and one for species classes with the LITHOID archetype.
 This would make it much easier to create new species classes with specific and unique rules.

 The main reason for why I want this is that I have made a new buildable pop and implemented it in a mod thats called bio-constructs.
-These are genetically engineered lifeforms made from the bottom that has uniwue traits that make them different from standart biological species.
-When implemented correctly these would be an laternative to robobts and one that empires that chooses biological ascenstion to be more likely to choose.
-The uniwue feature of these beingsshould be that they would be a lot easier to modify the traits for.
-As have alsready said this isn't possible right now as they would get the standard "TRAIT_MODIFICATION_BASE_COST" value since it isn't possible create a nex exclusive one for the BIO_CONSTRUCT archetype.
-If i also do modify the "TRAIT_MODIFICATION_BASE_COST" it would affect both bio constructs and regular biological species something that I would like to avoid.
+These are genetically engineered lifeforms made from the bottom that has unique traits that make them different from standart biological species.
+When implemented correctly these would be an alternative to robots and one that empires that chooses biological ascension to be more likely to choose.
+The unique feature of these beings should be that they would be a lot easier to modify the traits for.
+This isn't possible right now as they would get the standard "TRAIT_MODIFICATION_BASE_COST" value since it isn't possible create a new exclusive one for the BIO_CONSTRUCT archetype.
+If I also do modify the "TRAIT_MODIFICATION_BASE_COST" it would affect both bio constructs and regular biological species something that I would like to avoid.

 I would also like to see a define value that defines the defualt value for changing species portraits.
 Such a define should also be given to name changes.
 Changing only the species name shouldn't take 5000 society points for example.
 Maybe a child define tag that give a percentage of the species modification if only the portrait or name is changed.